© 2017 Leo Salomaa

 - Even rolls over Defence: Model is taken out of action and removed from the game.

 Example: An autogun armed bounty hunter (Attack 6, Firepower 2d10) fires at a training dummy.
-The bounty hunter attack rolls are 1 and 6 - both are below the stat so two hits!
+The bounty hunter attack rolls are 1 and 7 - the 1 is below the attack stat so one hit!

-Attack rolls can be opposed by a reacting model.
-Both models make their attack roll simultaneously.
+Rolls can be opposed by an enemy.
+In an opposed roll both models make their roll simultaneously.
 Higher successful rolls cancel lower successful enemy rolls.
-On equal rolls both hit.
-Only the models shooting at each other make an opposed attack roll.
+On equal rolls both succeed.

-The bounty hunters attack rolls are 1 and 8 while the smuggler rolls a 4.
-Both hit once, however the smugglers 4 cancels the bounty hunters 1 as it's a higher to hit roll.
+The bounty hunters attack rolls are 5 and 8 while the smuggler rolls a 7.
+Both hit once, however the smugglers 7 cancels the bounty hunters 5 as it's a higher to hit roll.
 The smuggler shot first so only the bounty hunter takes a hit.
-The unfortunate bounty hunter rolls a 7 its defence roll.
-It is over the bounty hunters defence of 5 and an odd number so he gets stunned.
+The unfortunate bounty hunter rolls a 9 for its defence roll.
+It's over the bounty hunters defence of 5 and an odd number so he gets stunned.

-The bounty hunters attack roll of 8 missed and was ignored.
+The bounty hunters attack roll of 8 missed and was ignored as it was over the stat.

 In addition to getting stunned this can represent taking cover by hitting the ground, becomming injured or getting supressed by enemy fire.
 Lay a stunned model on its side.
 It can’t react or attack while stunned.